SantigBenites/Notes/Sistemas Ciberfisicos/ImportantNotes.md

 # Real-Time Operating Systems

-The main differences between RealTime Os's and general use OS's are:
+The main differences between RealTime OS's and general use OS's are:
 - Real-time requires always predictable behavior, with timing guarantees and under worst case scenario
 - General use can be most of the time good behavior, with high throughput under normal behavior